 We Cannot Be Certain of Our Ability to Attract and Retain Key Personnel and We Do Not Have Employment Agreements with Any Key Personnel.
 Due to the specialized nature of our business, we are highly dependent on the continued service of our executive officers and other key management, engineering and technical personnel, particularly Joel Slutzky, our Chief Executive Officer and Chairman of the Board, and Gregory A. Miner, our Chief Operating Officer and Chief Financial Officer.
 We do not have any employment contracts with any of our four officers or key employees.
 The loss of any of these persons would seriously harm our development and marketing efforts, and would adversely affect our business.
-Our success will
+Our success will also depend in large part upon our ability to continue to attract, retain and motivate qualified engineering and other highly skilled technical personnel.
 Competition for employees, particularly development engineers, is intense.
 We may not be able to continue to attract and retain sufficient numbers of such highly skilled employees.
 Our inability to attract and retain additional key employees or the loss of one or more of our current key employees could adversely affect upon our business, financial condition and results of operations.